True North VIPTrue North VIP

 Dial 7

-Dial 7 is one of NYC’s oldest and most recognized car services, with EWR rates starting from $44 for a standard sedan.
-Their 4.1-star Google rating reflects massive volume — they handle thousands of airport runs daily.
-The low starting price makes them attractive for budget-conscious travelers, though the base fare may not include tolls, congestion pricing, or airport surcharges.
+Dial 7 remains one of NYC’s oldest and most recognized car services, with EWR sedan rates published from $46 as of Q2 2026 — up slightly from the $44 floor seen earlier in the year.
+Their 4.1-star Google rating reflects massive volume; they handle thousands of airport runs daily.
+The low starting price stays attractive for budget-conscious travelers, but tolls, the $9 NYC congestion surcharge, and airport fees are added on top — an EWR sedan from below 60th Street typically lands closer to $80–$90 all-in.

 Black Car NYC

-Black Car NYC earns a 4.9-star Google rating and charges $195 for a sedan transfer to/from Newark Airport.
-They specialize in luxury SUVs — Cadillac Escalades, Lincoln Navigators, and Mercedes GLS models — making them a strong choice for executive travelers who prefer premium vehicles.
-Their EWR service includes flight tracking and professional chauffeurs.
+Black Car NYC earns a 4.9-star Google rating and now publishes EWR–Midtown flat rates of $130–$160 sedan and $175–$210 SUV (tolls included), per their 2026 rate page — a more aggressive position than the $195 sedan they were quoting in 2025.
+They specialize in luxury SUVs — Cadillac Escalades, Lincoln Navigators, and Mercedes GLS models — making them a strong choice for executive travelers who prefer premium vehicles, with flight tracking and professional chauffeurs included.

 Daisy Limo